Bring Your Offshore Plan-B To Life In Panama March 2025

 After a ton of deliberation, my wife and I chose Panama.

-Panama and their flag
+Panama and its flag

 It’s been five years since we arrived here in Panama, and I have not regretted my decision once.
 We have an active social life and have made a huge group of friends.
 We go out to incredible restaurants a few times a week, there are opportunities everywhere, and we have amazing nature and beautiful beaches a short drive from our place.